Doing Business In: Iceland

 The Icelandic business environment can be described as a modern western environment.
 Iceland is a member of the EEA Agreement and as such enjoys the benefits of the European Single Market.
-In a recent survey Iceland was ranked 7th in Europe in a country ranking measuring the ease of doing business.
-Furthermore, Iceland ranked 4th in Europe on labor market efficiency.
+In a recent survey Iceland was ranked 12th in Europe in a country ranking measuring the ease of doing business.
+Furthermore, Iceland ranked 12th in the world on labour market efficiency.

 Traditionally, Iceland´s main and most important export has been fishing and fishing products.
 Iceland is rich of natural green energy harvesting both hydro power and geothermal resources.
-Energy extensive industries such as, aluminum smelters and ferrosilicon production have benefitted from those rich energy resources as well as data centers benefitting from the natural cooling the Icelandic weather provides.
+Energy extensive industries such as, aluminium smelters and ferrosilicon production have benefitted from those rich energy resources as well as data centres benefitting from the natural cooling the Icelandic weather provides.

 In recent years tourism has become one of Iceland’s most important industries and more recently aquaculture has caught the eye of many foreign players in that industry, investing heavily in many of the remote parts of the country.